Corvara , Italy

-Luxury ski holidays in Corvara, like in the other main resorts of the Sella Ronda and Alta Badia ski areas, are all about enjoying spectacularly good on-mountain dining.
-Lead by the excellent Rosa Alpina hotel in nearby San Cassiano the local mountain restaurants have each been given a signature dish developed by one of Europe’s top Michelin starred chefs.
+Corvara, like the other main resorts of the Sella Ronda and Alta Badia ski areas, is all about enjoying spectacularly good on-mountain dining and enjoying the scenery.
+Lead by the excellent Rosa Alpina hotel in nearby San Cassiano the local mountain restaurants have each been given a signature dish developed by one of Europe’s top chefs.
 These dishes have been specifically designed to make the best use of the local mountain produce and the chefs at these restaurants specially trained to prepare the dishes to the highest culinary standards.
-What Corvara and the neighbouring ski resorts now offer is a gastronomic on-skis experience that even Zermatt struggles to match.
+What Corvara now offers is a gastronomic on-skis experience.

 - The incredible scenerey of the Dolomites and superb on-mountain dining